sherdencooper/AIRS/metadrive/EGPO/README.md

 # Fidelity test

-Run fidelity_test.py to test the fidelity of the explanation.
+Run run_fidelity.sh to test the fidelity of the explanation.

 # Utility